danluchin1/Train-Tracker/README.md

 5. Open the application in your browser at `http://localhost:5173/`.

 ## Contribution
-Feel free to contribute by submitting issues or pull requests.
+Contributions are welcome!
+If you find a bug or have a feature suggestion, feel free to submit an issue or open a pull request.